esszed/Todo-list-fs/README.md

-# Todo-list-fs
+# Todo-list-fs v1
-Todo list from fullstack dev course with some extra functionality
+Version one of Todo list project from fullstack dev course with some extra functionality

-There is no database implemented
+Works on single page with ability to add and remove lists

-Sidenav not responsive
+There is no database implemented in v1

 App can be started by running npm run dev script in console